COSINUS model-independent sensitivity to the DAMA/LIBRA dark matter signal: Analysis procedure

 This function describes the probability to observe a nuclear recoil event with recoil energy $E_{\rm nr}$ in the electron equivalent energy bin $[E_{\rm ee}^{\rm min},E_{\rm ee}^{\rm max}]$, assuming Gaussian spread.
 The DAMA/LIBRA energy resolution function is given by \cite{Bernabei_2008}

-For the COSINUS resolution we rely on the estimated baseline resolution $\sigma=0.2$ keV, and note that as long as the resolution is well below the bin width of the unfolded histogram, our results are not sensitive to the assumed COSINUS resolution.
+For the COSINUS resolution, we rely on the estimated baseline resolution $\sigma=0.2$ keV, and note that as long as the resolution is well below the bin width of the unfolded histogram, our results are not sensitive to the assumed COSINUS resolution.

 We obtain an estimate for the binned nuclear recoil rate from the DAMA/LIBRA modulation data via the unfolding procedure described above.
-We have chosen the nuclear recoil energy bins so that the first bin is from zero to the assumed COSINUS detection threshold, for which we have used values between 0.5 to 4 keV, and the rest of the bins have constant width and extend to $\sim 40$ keV for ${\rm Na}$ recoils and to $\sim 130$ keV for ${\rm I}$ recoils.
-To obtain an error estimate on the true histogram we have generated a sample of 100k mock data sets for the DAMA/LIBRA modulation data, by varying each modulation amplitude data point with a gaussian error, where the width of the gaussian is given by the uncertainty reported in ref~\cite{Bernabei:2019ajy}, shown in figure \ref{fig:DAMAmodulationspectrum}.
-From this sample of mock data sets we obtain a sample of true histograms by the unfolding procedure.
-We then find the $1\sigma$, $2\sigma$ and $3\sigma$ confidence level upper and lower limits for the event rates in each bin by considering the distribution of unfolded event rates for that bin in the generated sample.
-We find the $x$\% confidence lower limit for the event rate in the bin by selecting the value of the unfolded event rate which is smaller than $x$\% of the generated sample.
+We have chosen the nuclear recoil energy bins so that the first bin is from zero to the assumed COSINUS detection threshold, for which we have used values ranging from 0.5 to 4 keV, and the rest of the bins have constant width and extend to $\sim 40$ keV for ${\rm Na}$ recoils and to $\sim 130$ keV for ${\rm I}$ recoils.
+To obtain an error estimate on the nuclear recoil spectrum we have generated a sample of 100k mock data sets for the DAMA/LIBRA modulation data, by randomly varying each modulation amplitude data point according to a Gaussian distribution with the standard deviation given by the uncertainty reported in ref~\cite{Bernabei:2019ajy}, and shown in figure \ref{fig:DAMAmodulationspectrum}.
+From this sample of mock data sets, we obtain a sample of nuclear recoil spectra by the unfolding procedure.
+We then find the $1\sigma$, $2\sigma$ and $3\sigma$ confidence level upper and lower limits for the event rates in each nuclear recoil energy bin by considering the distribution of unfolded event rates for that bin in the generated sample.
+We find the lower limit at x\% confidence level for the event rate in the bin by selecting the value of the unfolded event rate which is smaller than $x$\% of the generated sample.
 An example of the resulting estimate for the binned nuclear recoil event rate with $2\sigma$ confidence level regions is shown in the left panel of figure \ref{fig:truespectrum}.
 The estimated event rate, obtained by unfolding the DAMA/LIBRA data is shown by the red dots.
-The black error bars show the $2\sigma$ confidence region and the black dots show the median values of the unfolded mock data sets.
-The right panel of the figure shows the expected DAMA/LIBRA modulation amplitudes if the true event rate was given by the estimated true histogram, overlaid with the actual DAMA/LIBRA data.
+The black error bars show the $2\sigma$ confidence region of the unfolded mock data sets.
+The right panel of the figure shows the expected DAMA/LIBRA modulation amplitudes if the nuclear recoil event rate was given by the estimated nuclear recoil histogram (see eq (\ref{eq:folding})), overlaid with the actual DAMA/LIBRA data.